diegomardian/FakeLogonScreen/README.md

 It can either be executed by simply running the .exe file, or using for example Cobalt Strike's `execute-assembly` command.

 Binaries available from the [Releases](https://github.com/diegomardian/fakelogonscreen/releases) page.
-- FakeLogonScreen.exe: Writes output to console which for example is compatible with Cobalt Strike
-- FakeLogonScreenToFile.exe: Writes output to console and `%LOCALAPPDATA%\Microsoft\user.db`

 Folders:
 - / (root): Built against .NET Framework 4.5 which is installed by default in Windows 8, 8.1 and 10